-Our curriculum is designed to offer pupils a seamless learning journey from Pre-School to Year 13.
+Our curriculum is designed to offer pupils a seamless learning journey from Nursery to Year 13.
 Pupils benefit from the structure of the UK National Curriculum combined with the creativity and track record of the Downe House UK academic programme.
 We recognise the importance of Arabic Language, Islamic Studies and Social Studies and ensure that these subjects are embedded within our core curriculum.

 Our curriculum prepares girls for IGCSE and A Level examinations, taken in Year 11 and 13 respectively, and opens doors to their exciting and ambitious futures.